-NOTE: A wiring diagram is included with each dryer and is affixed to the rear upper right guard panel of the dryer.
+NOTE: A wiring diagram is included with each dryer and is affixed to the rear upper right guard/ panel of the dryer.

-The only electrical input connections to the dryer are the 3-phase (3ø) power leads (L1, L2, and L3), GROUND, and in the case of 4 wire service, the neutral.
-These electrical connections are made at the wire leads located in the electric service and relay box at the rear, upper left hand corner of the dryer.
-To gain access into this service box, the service cover must be removed.

-Providing local codes permit, power connections to the dryer can be made by the use of a flexible underwriters laboratory listed cord and pigtail (wire size must conform to rating of the dryer), or the dryer can be hard wired directly to the service breaker.
-In ALL cases, a strain relief must be used where the wires enter the dryer electrical service (relay) box.
+The only electrical input connections to the dryer are the 3-phase $(3\emptyset)$ power leads (L1, L2, and L3), GROUND, and in the case of 4 wire service, the neutral.
+Providing local codes permit, power connections to the dryer can be made by the use of a flexible underwriters laboratory listed cord/pigtail (wire size must conform to rating of the dryer), or the dryer can be hard wired directly to the service breaker.
+In ALL cases, a strain relief must be used where the wire(s) enter the dryer electrical service (relay) box.